Nexmo/nexmo-developer/_documentation/voice/voice-api/webhook-reference.md

 ### Started

-Indicates that the call has begun.
+Indicates that the call has been created.

 Field | Example | Description
  -- | -- | --